PlasmaTi1/Peacock-Auto-Launcher---All-Versions/README.md

 # Peacock-Auto-Launcher---All-Versions
-A Peacock Auto Launcher i made that works in any version  Epic Games, Steam, Cracked
+A Peacock Auto Launcher i made that works in any version  Epic Games, Steam